There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 The main reason that the book was so impactful for me was because of the strong character development for the three main characters.
 In adapting this story for a movie, the filmmakers unfortunately lost some of that.
-Look, I get it.
-The filmmakers had to condense the book into one movie, so had to cut quite a bit.
-I do not blame the filmmakers, but in knowing how important fully fleshed out characters were to this story, I cannot help but think that this story would have been better suited for a limited series.
-I think the filmmakers did just about as good of a job as they could have done with the screen-time they had, but the movie was missing some of the impact that the book was able to deliver, because there just was not enough time to properly flesh out the story of this group of friends.
+I understand the filmmakers had to condense the book into one single movie, so they had to cut quite a bit.
+I do not blame the filmmakers, but in knowing how important fully fleshed out characters were to this story, I cannot help but think that this story would have been better served by being told as a limited series.
+I think the filmmakers did just about as good a job as they could have done with the screen-time they had, but the movie was missing a lot of the impact that the book was able to deliver, because there just was not enough time to properly flesh out the story of this group of friends.

 Pro: Merrin Williams (+4 pts)

-Learning more about what happened to this character and her secrets before she died is kind of the whole point of the movie.
-With that being the case, I am not going to say too much about her, because that would spoil the whole point of the movie.
-Ig was on a mission to learn more about Merrin and the events that led to her tragic death, and I enjoyed the mysterious element of Merrin.
-With everything Ig learned, the story forces the audience to alter their view of the Merrin, as well as her relationship with Ig, and it forced us to do that multiple times.
-I do not want to say much more, because I do not want to ruin it for you, should you choose to watch it.
-Just know that Joe Hill delivered a rollercoaster regarding the reader’s opinion of Merrin and her relationship with Ig in the book, and the filmmakers of this movie did a pretty decent job of capturing that.
+Learning more about what happened to this character and her secrets before she died was kind of the whole point of the story.
+With that in mind, I am not going to say too much about Merrin here.
+Ig was on a mission to learn more about Merrin and the events that led to her tragic death, and I enjoyed the mystery that his mission brought to the story.
+As Ig learned more, the story forced us to alter our view of the Merrin, as well as her relationship with Ig, and it forced us to do that multiple times.
+I do not want to say much more than that.
+Just know that Joe Hill delivered a rollercoaster regarding his reader’s opinion of Merrin and her relationship with Ig, and the filmmakers of did a pretty decent job of capturing that in this movie.

 Con: Lee Tourneau (-3 pts)